Installing Vinyl Siding Around Windows

 In the fourth step, you will have to cut two lengths of the J molding.
 Ensure that the lengths are two inches longer than the height of the window.
 Trim out an inch from either side.
 You can then nail the J molding loosely along the sides of the window.
 Ensure that the notched section is overlapping the piece that you initially placed at the bottom of the window.

 In the fifth step, you will be creating the top piece.
-You can achieve this by cutting a length of the J molding two inches longer in comparison to the width of the window.
+You can achieve this by cutting the length of the J molding two inches longer in comparison to the width of the window.
 Use the tin snips to cut an inch of either side.
 Ensure that you don’t snap the piece too much to leave a tab.
 In this step also, you will nail the J molding loosely on top of the window.
 Proceed to fold the flaps created.
 These folds should overlap the vertical pieces.

 Cutting and Installing the Siding